TCMS31/take-home-assignment-the-room/README.md

 # Take Home Test Project

 This project is a simple web application built with Ruby on Rails and Dockerized for development ease.
 It uses PostgreSQL as its database.

+In this app I am getting the products data from the dummyjson api and using that I have implemented a functionality for users to share their thoughts about a specific product by adding a comment to it.
+I am saving the users and comments data in our database, so that it can be displayed later to other users on the product show page.
+A user can also edit or delete his/her comments.

 ## Technology Stack

  - Framework: Ruby on Rails 7.0
  - Database: PostgreSQL
- - API: dummyjson products API
+ - API: dummyjson products API (https://dummyjson.com/docs/products)

 ## Prerequisites